adarshraj99/Linux/LinuxBasicCommands.md

 To directly exit without saving.
 #### wq :
 To save and exit.
 Can use 'escape',':','wq'.

 #### How to search and areplace,
 #### scp:To send file from one to other servers:
 #### How to check linux version and other software versions
 #### grep:
+To find patterns ....................many optins are in geeksforgeeks.
+#### copy paste, find and replace ,regex search, pattern match,